FakeShemp/DiscImageCreator/ReadMe.txt

 PLEXTOR					PX-320A					1.06		+686 is right		Yes		Yes			Yes(only pce)	No						No
 PLEXTOR					PX-504A					1.02		see driveOffset.txt	No		No			No				No						No PLEXTOR					PX-712SA(PX-712A)		1.09		see driveOffset.txt	Yes		Yes			Yes				Partial(limit 79:59:73)	No
-PLEXTOR					PX-755SA(PX-755A)		1.08		see driveOffset.txt	Yes		Yes			Yes				No						No PLEXTOR					PX-760A					1.07		see driveOffset.txt	Yes		Yes			Yes				No						No Slimtype				DS8A3S					HAT9		see driveOffset.txt	No		No			Yes				No						No TSSTcorp				TS-H192C				HI03		see driveOffset.txt	No		No			No				Yes						No
+PLEXTOR					PX-750A					1.03		see driveOffset.txt	No		No			No				No						No PLEXTOR					PX-755SA(PX-755A)		1.08		see driveOffset.txt	Yes		Yes			Yes				Partial					No PLEXTOR					PX-760A					1.07		see driveOffset.txt	Yes		Yes			Yes				No						No Slimtype				DS8A3S					HAT9		see driveOffset.txt	No		No			Yes				No						No TSSTcorp				TS-H192C				HI03		see driveOffset.txt	No		No			No				Yes						No